Western Terminus: |

 |

 In "State Trunkline Needs, 1960–1980," a set of maps prepared by the State Highway Dept's Office of Planning, Programming Division in 1960 showing possible additions, upgrades and improvements to the state trunkline system over the ensuing twenty years, there was no recommendation from MSHD staff for the route of M-80—as in 1960, there was no M-80!
-The previous iteration of the route in Gladwin Co had been turned back to county control in 1939 and the current iteration would not exist for another ~35 years! |
+The previous iteration of the route in Gladwin Co had been turned back to county control in 1939 and the current iteration would not exist for approximately 35 years! |

 History: |

-1919 (Dec 4) – A 19.0-mile long state trunkline route is officially determined in Lenawee Co beginning on the western city limit of Adrian and continuing northwesterly through Rome (present-day Rome Center) and Devils Lake, ending at M-23 (later US-112, present-day US-12) approximately one mile east of Somerset. |
+1919 (Dec 4) – A 19.0-mile long state trunkline route is officially established in Lenawee Co beginning on the western city limit of Adrian and continuing northwesterly through Rome (present-day Rome Center) and Devils Lake, ending at M-23 (later US-112, present-day US-12) approximately one mile east of Somerset. |

 |

-1919 (Dec 24) – An additional 0.6-mile of M-80 is officially assumed into the state trunkline system in Adrian from the west city limit (just west of Charles St) southeasterly along Maumee St to Scott St. The remainder of Maumee St from Scott St easterly to M-34 at the cnr of Wlliams St & Maumee St in downtown Adrian is signed as M-80, but is still under the jurisdiction of the city. |
+1919 (Dec 24) – An additional 0.6-mile of M-80 is officially established as a state trunkline route in Adrian from the west city limit (just west of Charles St) southeasterly along Maumee St to Scott St. The remainder of Maumee St from Scott St easterly to M-34 at the cnr of Wlliams St & Maumee St in downtown Adrian is signed as M-80, but is still under the jurisdiction of the city. |

 |

-realigned to run southerly toward Cincinnati instead of Toledo.)
+1926 (Nov 11) – With the debut of the US Highway system in 1926, the first iteration of M-80 is replaced in its entirety by US-127.
+(This route would later be designated as part of US-223 when US-127 is realigned to run southerly toward Cincinnati instead of Toledo.)
 While the US Highway System was officially created and designated in 1926, it is likely that all route signs were not erected until sometime in early 1927. |

 |

-M-80.
-The new M-80 runs easterly from Beaverton via Glidden Rd for three miles, then southerly via Shock Rd for 1-1/2 miles, easterly via Dale Rd for 1-2/3 mile to a terminus at M-30 at the corner of Dale & Dundas Rds. |
+1927 (Feb 8) – The M-80 designation is only absent from the state for a short time when M-18 in Gladwin Co is realigned to run due southerly from Beaverton to end at US-10 in North Bradley.
+The former route of M-18 from Beaverton to M-30 southeast of Beaverton is redesignated as M-80.
+The new M-80 runs easterly from Beaverton via Glidden Rd for three miles, then southerly via Shock Rd for 1½ miles, easterly via Dale Rd for 1⅔ mile to a terminus at M-30 at the corner of Dale & Dundas Rds. |

 |

-1927 (Oct 20) – The one mile segment of M-30 along Dale Rd between the terminus of M-80 at the cnr of Dale & Dundas Rds southeast of Beaverton and present-day M-30 is turned back to county control when a new 2.7-mile segment of trunkline is determined as part of M-30 from that location south and southwesterly to the present-day intersection of M-30 & Dundas Rd.
+1927 (Oct 20) – The one mile segment of M-30 along Dale Rd between the terminus of M-80 at the cnr of Dale & Dundas Rds southeast of Beaverton and present-day M-30 is turned back to county control when a new 2.7-mile segment of trunkline is established as part of M-30 from that location south and southwesterly to the present-day intersection of M-30 & Dundas Rd.
 The former 2.9-mile portion of M-30 along Dundas Rd from Dale Rd southerly to the new segment of M-30 becomes an extension of M-80.
 This change does not show up on official state highway maps until 1931, signalling the physical routing changes in the field may take an additional four years to implement. |

 |